Nautilus logo

 Project Budget

-The cost to conduct the project over two years is approximately $1,000,000.
-This will allow us to bring this treatment free of charge to 20 COVID-affected frontline NYC healthcare workers and allow 20 new MDMA therapists-in-training to complete their certification, so they can go on to establish their own practices around the city and the country and deliver this groundbreaking new treatment to populations in dire need of it.
+The cost to conduct this project over two years is approximately $1,000,000.
+This will allow us to bring this treatment free of charge to 30 COVID-affected frontline NYC healthcare workers and train therapists how to work with MDMA using the inner-directed approach.

-A more detailed budget is available upon request.
+Our FDA-approved study protocol and a more detailed budget is available for viewing upon request.

 Contact: